Traumatic brain injury: Classification

 Traumatic brain injury is defined as damage to the brain resulting from external mechanical force, such as rapid acceleration or deceleration, impact, blast waves, or penetration by a projectile.
 Brain function is temporarily or permanently impaired and structural damage may or may not be detectable with current technology.

-TBI is one of two subsets of acquired brain injury (brain damage that occur after birth); the other subset is non-traumatic brain injury, which does not involve external mechanical force (examples include stroke and infection).
+TBI is one of two subsets of acquired brain injury (brain damage that occurs after birth); the other subset is non-traumatic brain injury, which does not involve external mechanical force (examples include stroke and infection).
 All traumatic brain injuries are head injuries, but the latter term may also refer to injury to other parts of the head; however, the terms head injury and brain injury are often used interchangeably.
 Similarly, brain injuries fall under the classification of central nervous system injuries and neurotrauma.
 In neuropsychology research literature, in general the term "traumatic brain injury" is used to refer to non-penetrating traumatic brain injuries.

 TBI is usually classified based on severity, anatomical features of the injury, and the mechanism (the causative forces).
 Mechanism-related classification divides TBI into closed and penetrating head injury.
 A closed (also called nonpenetrating, or blunt) injury occurs when the brain is not exposed.
 A penetrating, or open, head injury occurs when an object pierces the skull and breaches the dura mater, the outermost membrane surrounding the brain.